 This presentation reports on a large-scale empirical study to investigate whether accommodation takes place in English written CMC.
 Native English speakers and Japanese speakers of English as a foreign language (EFL) of different ages participate in the study.
 Since written CMC has become highly multimodal, consisting of both textual and visual elements, this study focuses on accommodation with two salient elements that are characteristic of digital language, involving orthography and visuals respectively.
-The first element that is studied are textisms, including non-standard abbreviations or 'phrase-shorteners' such as 'omg' (oh my god) and 'lol' (laughing out loud) and phonetic respellings such as 'cuz' (because) and 'tho' (though) (Thurlow & Poff, 2013; Adams et al. 2023).
+The first element that is studied are textisms, including non-standard abbreviations or 'phraseshorteners' such as 'omg' (oh my god) and 'lol' (laughing out loud) and phonetic respellings such as 'cuz' (because) and 'tho' (though) (Thurlow & Poff, 2013; Adams et al. 2023).
 The second element are emoji.
 These small ideograms represent smileys, people, animals & nature, food & drinks, activities, travel & places, objects, symbols, and many flags.
-Emoji can compensate for a lack of non-verbal cues in writing (), can add expressivity or emotion to text (), can visualize or disambiguate messages (), and can increase the informality or playfulness of writing () (Evans, 2017).
+Emoji can compensate for a lack of non-verbal cues in writing ( (A), can add expressivity or (f)), can visualize or disambiguate messages ( $\r{M}$ $(\square)$ , and can emotion to text ( increase the informality or playfulness of writing ( (Evans, 2017).